Please ensure Javascript is enabled for purposes of website accessibility Page 4: Teaching Classroom Rules

 Revisit Mrs. Rodriguez's Classroom

-Mrs. Rodriguez realizes that simply displaying the new rules won’t be enough to get her children to follow them.
-Instead, she is going to have to teach the rules just as she had taught every other concept all year, intentionally and systematically.
+shutterstock_172984727Mrs.
+Rodriguez realizes that simply displaying the new rules will not be enough to get her children to follow them.
+Instead, she needs to teach the rules just as she has taught every other concept all year, intentionally and systematically.

 With that in mind, Mrs. Rodriguez examines her schedule and pencils in a time each day to talk about classroom rules.
-During this time, she offers a variety of activities, such as role-plays, puppet shows, and think-pair-share, to help her children better understand the rules.
+During this time, she offers a variety of activities—such as role-plays, puppet shows, and think-pair-share, to help her children better understand the rules.
 During each activity, they discuss examples of following the classroom rules and examples of not following the classroom rules.
 Jerry is especially excited about the opportunity to demonstrate examples of not following the rules.

 x